Alaina Coates: Overseas

+On October 5, 2022, she signed with Galatasaray.

+Coates returned to Nesibe Aydın GSK for the 2023–2024 season.

+She played for BC Castelnuovo Scrivia of the Lega Basket Femminile from September to December 2024.

 Personal life

 Alaina is the daughter of Gary and Pamela Coates.
 She has an older brother, Gary.
 Her uncle, Ben Coates, is retired from the NFL and was a member of the Baltimore Ravens first Super Bowl.
 While at South Carolina, she majored in sociology.
 In March 2018, Coates's father died of cardiac arrest.